TheMandolinian/HashHelix-Ledger/docs/stage7_design.md

 The private layer includes:

-- Tokenomics v1.4 details (distribution, pricing, incentives).
+- Business layer v1.4 details (distribution, pricing, incentives).
 - Business logic for relic issuance and institutional onboarding.
 - Any mapping of relics to financial products or obligations.
 - Operational policies (SLAs, hosting agreements, licensing).

 The rule of Stage 7:

-> **Tokenomics never appears in the public engine repo.**

 The engine can verify *what happened in time*, but not *what it is worth*.